story-cms/kit/src/frontend/index.story.md

 ## region

 A region picker that renders a [RegionField](#).
 The widget allows users to select multiple world regions/countries from a comprehensive list.
-Selected regions are stored as comma-separated ISO country codes (e.g., "US, GB, KE").
+Selected regions are stored as comma-separated ISO country codes (e.g., "US,GB,KE").

-The widget automatically matches user input to region codes or names, and can be triggered by typing or by pressing Enter after a comma.
+This field has no special keys.

 example: